Ways for Grandparents to Help Fund College

 Legal and accounting fees to set up and maintain a trust can be high, and income earned in the trust is taxed at high rates.
 Irrevocable also means that, unlike with other options, you cannot get your gift(s) back without the consent of the trustee and beneficiaries.
 But if control and conditions are important to you, this option provides strong influence over the desired outcome.

 * * *

 These are not the only strategies.
 You could also give your grandchild an interest-free loan of up to $10,000, pay off their student loans after they graduate, give them education savings bonds (in their parents’ name for tax purposes) or give them the gift of professional financial planning to help them assess their own college and post-college finances.
-For doting grandparents, there are many ways to help guide your grandchildren navigate the maze of college finances.
+For doting grandparents, there are many ways to help your grandchildren navigate the maze of college finances.